-Download offline maps for Djibouti City and nearby regions.
+Download offline maps for Djibouti City and the vicinity.
 This navigates even without internet.

 Download offline language packs for French and Arabic for communication.